-These two statements resulted in the industry thinking if you were under 3% dropped (or abandoned) calls you were safe; this was a miss-interpreted of the above statements.
+These two statements resulted in the industry thinking if you were under 3% dropped (or abandoned) calls you were safe; this was a misinterpretation of the above statements.
 Ofcom has since clarified that the 3% was a measuring stick and the target is 0%, and you can still come under scrutiny with any amount of dropped calls.
-Though this was clarified a lot of people yet, don’t realise this is the case and think they are safe if, under 3%, some even run the dialler to 3%.
-I have also seen some suppliers of dialler equipment advertise that this is what they do and it is compliant, it is not.
-This is why we developed the un-droppable algorithm, which helps maintain 0% drops even in blended environments, see more information here https://MaxContact.com
+Though this was clarified, a lot of people don’t realise this is the case and think they are safe if under 3% – some even run the dialler to 3%.
+We have also seen some suppliers of dialler equipment advertise that this is what they do and it is compliant – it is not.
+This is why we developed our un-droppable algorithm, which helps maintain 0% drops even in blended environments.

 https://www.ofcom.org.uk/__data/assets/pdf_file/0024/96135/Persistent-Misuse-Policy-Statement.pdf – Section A4.12

-Drop Call calculation: Knowing how to calculate the drop call rate is also essential, there are still quite a few systems that do this wrongly, by either using the wrong formula or, very cheekily adding inbound and manual dial connects into the connects part of the formula, artificially reducing the drop call rate.
-Still think the formula is:
+Knowing how to calculate the drop call rate is also essential, there are still quite a few systems that do this wrongly, by either using the wrong formula or, very cheekily adding inbound and manual dial connects into the connects part of the formula, artificially reducing the drop call rate.
+The formula is:

 Drop rate = Drops/(Drops + Connects)